-- A. All students arriving at school after 8:15a.m. are required to check in at the Secondary Front Desk.
-Tardies are not excused due to traffic except in case of widespread issues dictated by administration. - B. All students checking-out prior to the end of the school day for any reason must report and sign-out in the Secondary Front Desk.
+- A. All students arriving at school after 8:15 a.m. are required to check in at the Secondary Front Desk.
+Tardies are not excused due to traffic except in case of widespread issues dictated by administration.
+Parental emails do not indicate an excused tardy.
+Students are permitted three tardies before discipline is implemented. - B. All students checking-out prior to the end of the school day for any reason must report and sign-out in the Secondary Front Desk.
 All medical, dental, and other professional appointments must be confirmed by a parent/guardian by emailing frontdesk@shilohsaints.org.
 Failure to report to the Secondary Front Desk when checking-out of school will be considered truancy and may result in detention, in-school suspension, or out of school suspension. - C. Four or more tardies per semester in the same class will be considered excessive and will warrant disciplinary actions.
 Reference Class 1 offense (1.3).